 During the fourth quarter of 2023, in connection with the preparation of our annual financial statements, we assessed the changes in circumstances that occurred during the quarter to determine if it was more likely than not that the fair value of any reporting unit was below its carrying amount.
-We identified several factors related to our Netherlands reporting unit that led us to conclude that it was more likely than not that the fair value of the reporting unit was below its carrying amount.
 We identified several factors related to our Netherlands reporting unit that led us to conclude that it was more likely than not that the fair value of the reporting unit was below its carrying amount which triggered us to perform an interim impairment assessment.
 These factors included further deterioration of the macroeconomic and local market conditions subsequent to July 1, 2023, financial performance that came in significantly below management's planned revenue and OUP expectations for the fourth quarter of 2023, and revisions downward for full year 2024 planned revenue and OUP projections.
-As a result of the interim test, we recognized a non-cash impairment loss of \$55.1 to bring the carrying value of the Netherlands reporting unit.
+As a result of the interim test, we recognized a non-cash impairment loss of \$55.1 to bring the carrying value of the Netherlands reporting unit down to its estimated fair value, which led to full impairment of the remaining goodwill in the Netherlands reporting unit.